Leds789/leds789-github.io/index.md

   - Ubuntu / Docker / Pi-Hole / Wireguard
 - Skills Learned
     - Server Management / Network Setup / Firewall

+# Malware Analysis

+Set up a malware analysis lab with FlareVM and REMnux.
+Used to analyze legacy malware.
+First one I completed was on the Zeus banking Trojan Horse the full notes can be found [here](https://github.com/Leds789/leds789.github.io/tree/main/Malware%20Analysis)

 ## Education Projects